nafizjiwa/JAVASCRIPT-REGEX-Regular-Expressions/README.md

 ### **Using Captured Groups in `replace()`**
 - You can reuse captured text in a replacement string.
-- $ is used in replace() for backreference with # of the captured group
+- In replace() $ is for backreference to capture group
 - `$1`, `$2`, etc. refer to the 1st, 2nd, etc. capture group.
 - Example:
   `"outdoooorcamp".replace(/our(do+or)camp)/, "paid$1world")`